Skip to main content

 Next, list the features a product needs to meet its purpose.
 Creating a feature hierarchy will also direct your teams to the highest-value functions first.
 Remember to explain why you prioritized certain features to guide developers.

 PRDs emphasize the features drawing customers to a product.
-So, you need to research their users and what they find valuable.
-From there, design a product built around this intended functionality.
-For example, note when features come into play automatically or as a part of a manual process.
+You need to research your users and identify what they value.
+From there, design your product around this intended functionality.
+For example, note when features are triggered automatically or as part of a manual process.

 You can define features by asking: